RichLogan/CiscoSpark-UnitySDK/README.md

 You can follow the progress + development of this here: https://trello.com/b/BvpwAZYd/unity-spark-sdk

-*Pre-release and under active development.
-Help and PRs welcome and needed!*

 Basic `TODO` list:
 - Better Testing
 - Inheritance rewrite